hariy-sri/stochastic_apprx_FL/mnist/Readme.md

 - **Convergence**: The global model parameters converge to a point where the combined influence of Client 1 and half of Client 2's influence is balanced..
 - **Learning Rate Decay**: For Client 1, the learning rate decays as $lr = \frac{lr}{iter^{3/4}}$ .
 For Client 2, it decays as $lr = \frac{lr}{2*iter^{3/4}}$.
 For other clients, it decays as $lr = \frac{lr}{iter}$.

-## Simulation Details

-- **Dataset**: The MNIST dataset is used, which consists of handwritten digit images.
-- **Model**: A simple Feedforward Neural Network is employed for classification tasks.
-- **Gradient Norms**: Instead of plotting individual gradients, the norm of the gradients is plotted to visualize convergence.
-- **Test Loss**: The test loss is plotted to evaluate the model's performance over time.

 ## Usage

 1. **Dependencies**: Ensure you have the required Python packages installed.
 You can install them using: